whosonfirst/go-whosonfirst-derivatives/README.md

 Valid options are:
   -authenticator-uri string
-    	A registered sfomuseum/go-auth.Authenticator URI. (default "null://") -path-geojson string
+    	A registered sfomuseum/go-auth.Authenticator URI. (default "null://") -cors-allowed-origin value
+    	Zero or more allowed origins for CORS requests.
+  -enable-cors
+    	Enable CORS support.
+  -navplace-max-features int
+    	The maximum number of WOF IDs allowed in a NavPlace request. (default 10) -path-geojson string
     	The default path to serve GeoJSON requests from. (default "/id/{id}/geojson") -path-geojson-alt value